anhgelus/biotechnica-challenge/README.md

 - **biotechnica-life** - managed the life of every players: unlimited for the killer (He must run `/function biotechnica-life:killer/i_am_the_killer` to become the killer) and one life for the heroes

+## Versioning

+The versioning used here is based on the [semver](https://semver.org).

+Rules:

+> Every version will follow this schem: `B.M.m-T`

+- `B` is the breaking change update.
+It will change when a breaking change will happened.
+- `M` is the major update.
+When a new feature comes, this number will change.
+- `m` is the minor update.
+When a patch comes, this number will change.
+- `T` is the type version.
+It has a unique ID for each project inside this repo: `modpack` for the modpack, `biotechnica-life` for the datapack with the same name.

 ## Credits

 Thanks to